 The growth of the consumer protection movement has created an urgent need to understand how consumers make their buying decisions.

 For example, to identify the source to understand how consumers, perceive and interpret various marketing and promotional information such as promotional appeals, packages, labels, warranties, etc.

-Consumer research has provided the basis for the number of recommendations concerning consumer protection legislation.
+Consumer research has provided the basis for a number of recommendations concerning consumer protection legislation.